Needing inspiration to fill those baskets once again? Here are some simple, sugar-free ideas for all ages!

 Teens are forming strong opinions.
 And while that may make them harder to please, you can use that insight to draw inspiration from their interests.
 For example:

-- Fill a foot bath with spa accessories like plush slippers, eye masks, lotion and polishes, along with a date for an at-home DIY spa day.
+- Fill a foot bath with spa accessories like plush slippers, claw clips, eye masks, lotion and polishes, along with a date for an at-home DIY spa day.

 - Got a sports enthusiast?
 Tip a hat over and fill it with fanfare like ballpark snacks, new fan gear and tickets to a game.

-- Music lovers are sure to smile when they find their baskets filled with some new headphones or earbuds, an iTunes gift card and tickets to an upcoming concert.
+- Music lovers are sure to smile when they find their baskets filled with some new headphones or earbuds, Bluetooth speaker, a Spotify subscription and tickets to an upcoming concert.
 (MONEY SAVING TIP: Communities around the metro will be hosting an array of FREE outdoor concerts in the coming weeks.)

 - For gamers, load up on high-tech gifts such as a new pair of headphones, controller skins or grips, LED light strips and charging cords.